-The course provides participants five days of intensive training and includes multiple workshops and problem solving exercises so that participants may immediately apply the learning in a classroom setting, without the pressures of production and project schedules.
+The course provides participants five days of intensive training and includes multiple workshops and problem solving exercises so that participants may immediately apply the learning in a classroom setting without the pressures of production and project schedules.
 In order to enhance the learning environment and illustrate the importance of teamwork, the workshops and exercises will be done in small teams.
-This course is completed with a comprehensive Level 1 written examination and a practical (instrument use) examination given on Day 5 of the class.
-To pass the Level 1 exams, candidates must get a 70% or higher on both exams.
-Students failing the Level 1 exam may take the program again to qualify for the Level 2 certification exam after a 6-month waiting period.
+The PCI Level 1 course is completed with a comprehensive written examination and a practical (instrument use) examination.

 What is the Next Step After I Complete the PCI Level 1?

 Students passing both components of the Level 1 course exam at 70% or higher and meeting the prerequisites for Level 2 Certification can take the written and hands-on Level 2 certification exams on Day 6.